 The Securitization Law created the Issuer.
-The purpose of the Securitization Law is to provide a legislative foundation for its issuance of restructuring bonds to allow the Authority to retire a portion of its outstanding indebtedness.
-The issuance of restructuring bonds, including the 2022 Restructuring Bonds, and the retirement of certain of the Authority's indebtedness are expected to result in savings to Customers on a net present value basis.
+The purpose of the Securitization Law is to provide a legislative foundation for its issuance of restructuring bonds to allow the Authority to retire a portion of the outstanding indebtedness of the Authority and the Issuer and to finance System Resiliency Costs.
+The issuance of restructuring bonds, including the 2022 Restructuring Bonds, for such purposes is expected to result in savings to Customers on a net present value basis.